 Fourteen when my dad began complaining about his marital issues and wondering if I knew if there were any new tricks or tips when it came to picking up women.

-Eleven when my mother came in the room crying stating she couldn’t take my father’s abuse.
+Eleven when my mother came into my room crying stating she couldn’t take my father’s abuse.
 Sixteen when I had to keep it a secret as my dad started flirting with other women and then wondering what I thought of his game.

-A teen when planing out my mother’s divorce proceedings with the help and guidance from divorce attorney’s help for military families, making sure a DV-130 was in place before my father arrived home: there as we structured a game plan to how she would tell my six younger siblings that she was finally divorcing our abusive father… and how we needed to band as one, more than ever to get through life together.
+A teen when planning out my mother’s divorce proceedings with the help and guidance from divorce attorney’s help for military families, making sure a DV-130 was in place before my father arrived home: there as we structured a game plan to how she would tell my six younger siblings that she was finally divorcing our abusive father… and how we needed to band as one, more than ever to get through life together.

-When I found my father in the Philippines, after five years of silence, I was there to see if he had changed, but I found myself trying to explain to him why he failed as a father.
-Then, I had to hold him in my arms as he begged for forgiveness.
+Twenty-one when I found my father in the Philippines.
+I was there to see if he had changed, but I found myself trying to explain to him why he failed as a father.
+Then… holding him in my arms as he begged for forgiveness.